 - Q Should pregnant women take gabapentin?

-- Q Who should not take gabapentin?
+- Q What should I avoid while taking gabapentin?